wabubby/Econ-Obsidian/CIE 3M1a/Expenses.md

-the spending of money for goods and services.
+the spending of money for goods and services in [[Personal Finances]].

 One will need to balance Wants and Needs, to fulfill a moderate portion of psychological needs and investing for the future.